MycroftAI/documentation/_pages/mark-1.md

 * Mark 1 will then advise that it needs to be connected to WiFi.
 * Follow [the instructions to connect Mark 1 to WiFi](https://mycroft.ai/documentation/mark-1/#getting-mark-1-connected-to-the-internet-using-a-network-cable), or connect an ethernet cable to the ethernet socket on the back of the device.
 * Once you are connected to WiFi, Mark 1 will advise that you need to pair the device.
-Pair the device on home.mycroft.ai That’s it!
+Pair the device on home.mycroft.ai

+That’s it!
 Once your Mark 1 is paired, you’ll be able to use all the default Skills that come with the device, and you’ll also be able to install your own from the list at: https://mycroft.ai/documentation/skills/#community-developed-skills

-Option 2: Update the Mark 1 using voice commands
+##### Option 2: Update the Mark 1 using voice commands

 This option is recommended if you aren't comfortable taking apart your Mark 1 device.

 You will need:

 * An internet connection
 * About 20 minutes to do the update - parts of the update take over an hour but you can do other things while the updates are happening.

 Method

-[Follow along with Kathy](https://drive.google.com/a/mycroft.ai/file/d/1bJ_aPT-bplQElSoZcZ_FQUruWa3iFJZ5/view?usp=sharing), our community manager, as she guides you through the upgrade process via voice.
+[Follow along with Kathy](https://drive.google.com/a/mycroft.ai/file/d/1bJ_aPT-bplQElSoZcZ_FQUruWa3iFJZ5/view?usp=sharing), our Community Manager, as she guides you through the upgrade process via voice.

 * Take your Mark 1 out of its box, and give it a wipe over with a damp (not wet) cotton cloth, to remove dust.
 Be careful as the acrylic front plate can scratch if you use an abrasive cloth.
 Gently blow into the ports on the back of the device, and the ventilation holes on the top and bottom, to blow away excess dust.
 * Plug Mark 1 into power
 * The Mark 1 device will power on with ‘white spinning eyes’.
 This will last around 20 seconds to 1 minute.
 Mark 1 will then have ‘full blue eyes’.